YogiBear52/Standards/Methodology/Dev/WebApp/FastLoadingTime.md

 - 61% of a website’s page weight on a desktop computer is images
   - Lower size and Quality of the image without the user to notice.
   - Compress Images
-- Cache Static information to reduce number of initialz requests
+- Cache Static information to reduce number of initialize requests
   - Local cache
   - Browser DB for complex
 - Enable Http Keep-Alive for connection pooling.